Tension Headaches

 What causes Tension Headaches?

 One primary cause is poor posture, especially when sitting or working for long periods without taking breaks to stretch or change positions.
 Maintaining an incorrect posture can strain the muscles in the neck and upper back, leading to tension headaches.
-Emotional stress and anxiety also play a significant role in triggering these headaches.
-When we experience stress, our bodies respond by tensing up, including the muscles in the head and neck.

 What treatments might help Tension Headaches?